- Top Insoles for Work Boots

 They are constructed with dual layers of firm cushion and an additional 2mm of cushioning to your heel and forefoot.
-In addition, they also assist in correcting your posture.
+By improving your stance, they can also assist in correcting your posture.
 These particular inserts are full-length, which means they run the length of your shoe for maximum support, plus they can accommodate wider shoes and work boots.
-For those who are on their feet for long periods of time, Footminders Comfort Orthotics would be an ideal choice especially if you a wider foot.
+For those who are on their feet for long periods of time, Footminders Comfort Orthotics would be an ideal choice especially if you have a wider foot.

-Full-Length Orthotics by VIVEsole – Plantar Series
+VIVEsole – Plantar Series Orthotics

-They are equipped with an antimicrobial fabric lining that combats bacteria and odor enabling your feet to stay fresh all day.
-In addition, these orthotic inserts were designed by podiatrists and are designed to provide adequate lift and stability for your arches.
-The poron heel and fore foot cushions provide adequate shock absorption to alleviate the impact from walking on hard surfaces.
+They are equipped with an antimicrobial fabric lining that combats bacteria and odor to keep your feet fresh all day.
+In addition, these orthotic inserts were designed by podiatrists to provide adequate lift and stability for your arches.
+The Poron Heel and forefoot cushions provide shock absorption to alleviate the impact from walking on hard surfaces.

 Superfeet Black Premium Insoles

 These low arch support insoles are designed to provide support and comfort to those with flat feet and plantar fasciitis.
 The shape of the insert helps to stabilize the foot and the full-length foam and heel cup support your foot comfortably and alleviate pressure placed on the arch area.
 In addition, the Superfeet Black Premium’s design is versatile enough to support all types of arch issues.
 The curvature incorporated on the insert is less than regular orthotic inserts for flat feet, so they would be ideal for those who require less support.
 They fit well inside shoes and boots and can even be used in boots or shoes without removable insoles.

 How To Determine Which Insole is Right for You

-A comfort insert is one that generates additional cushioning to provide relief from everyday activity, or standing and walking for extended periods of time on hard surfaces.
-Furthermore, comfort inserts can either be flat padding or shaped with gel or foam for cushioning.
-It’s important that if after wearing a comfort insert and you’re still experiencing some sort of pain, then you might have a condition that requires additional support.
+A comfort insert is one that provides additional cushioning for relief from everyday activity, such as standing and walking for extended periods of time on hard surfaces.
+Comfort inserts can either be flat padding or shaped with gel or foam for cushioning.
+It’s important to note that if after wearing a comfort insert you’re still experiencing some sort of pain, then you might have a condition that requires additional support.
 If this is the case, you might want to consider a support insert.